tommasosansone91/sottopoco_vscode/README.md

 <br>

-sottopoco is a simple python package containing objects which are useful to practice with python opencv on VScode.
+**Sottopoco** is a simple python package containing objects which are useful to practice with python opencv on VScode.

 Generally, it is preferable to use Jupiter Notebook to practice with opencv.
 This is because JN allows easy ways to manage and display images.